oktadev/okta-blog/_source/_posts/2021-08-06-webforms-blazor-migration.md

 - [.NET Core SDK](https://dotnet.microsoft.com/download/dotnet-core)
 - An [Okta Developer Account](https://developer.okta.com/) (free forever, to handle your OAuth needs)

-## Overview of the WebForms Project
+## Overview of the Web Forms Project

 The project that I will migrate is a simple web app where I can track my daily intake of calories and calories burned by exercise.
 The project looks like this: